 Directors and Officers Liability Insurance is purchased in addition to corporate indemnification of directors and officers.
 Many officers and directors want a company to provide both indemnification and D&O Insurance.

 Directors and Officers Liability Insurance is meant to protect your business and executive team from lawsuits where your directors and officers are personally named.
-Every insurer will typically customize D&O policies to meet the needs of each individual business.
+Every insurer will typically customize D&O policies to meet the needs of each individual business providing coverage for claims made.
 While there is no industry-standard policy form, most D&O policies share in common three important coverages: sides A, B, and C.

 - Side A provides coverage for non-indemnified directors and officers.
 It covers individual directors and officers when they are not indemnified by the corporation as a result of state law, or if the company does not have the financial resources to indemnify them.

 - Side B provides coverage for the corporation.
 It reimburses the corporation when it indemnifies the officers and directors.

 - Side C also provides coverage for the corporation.
 For public companies, it protects the corporation against securities claims brought against the company.
 For private companies, it covers claims that name both the company and its officers and directors that are not covered by general liability insurance.

 Directors and Officers coverage can be broadened through a number of endorsements.
 For protection against employment-related issues like discrimination or harassment, employment practices liability (EPL) coverage is often added as an endorsement.
 Another common endorsement is fiduciary liability coverage, which would protect your firm’s fiduciaries against claims of mismanagement of your company’s benefit plans.

 Directors and Officers Liability Insurance protects against a wide variety of claim types.
 This insurance will also pay to defend against frivolous claims without merit.
 The following are some common claims that D&O Insurance covers: